jmf-vienna/workflows/README.md

 The `runSnakemake.sh` will submit all workflow jobs to the servers as needed.

-More workflows will be added soon, along with more description on how to use them!
+Details on workflows will be added shortly

 Please feel free to share comments/issues/suggestions with me in anyway!